Last updated on March 10, 2026

 What If You Include Digital-Only Cards?

-What about Alchemy, at least one of you is crying out in your personal wilderness!
+What about Alchemy?
+At least a few of you cry out in the wilderness!

 A bigger question than Alchemy is the number of digital cards on those platforms overall.
 Is a digital version a different entity than a paper version, especially if they look the same?
 Psst, they aren’t actually cards.
 They are bits of code.
 I’d argue each card there is a different unique print, like cards in multiple languages.
 These are in another language, although it might just be C+.

-For those of you who don’t consider a digital card different than a paper card, you might like to know that if we look to unique cards (Alchemy, different unique looks and treatments, etc.) on MTGO and Arena, we end up with 6399 fully unique digital cards with no equivalent in paper.
-If we’re doing that, I’m going to add the 12 “Astral” cards from the old PC game, commonly known as Shandalar for 6411!
-If you want to ignore languages (as most other counts of this problem on the internet do), you get 92,624 plus 6411 or 99,034, almost 100k.
+For those of you who don’t consider a digital card different than a paper card, you might like to know that if we look to unique cards (Alchemy, different unique looks and treatments, etc.) on MTGO and Arena, we end up with 7,367 fully unique digital cards with no equivalent in paper.
+If we’re doing that, I’m going to add the 12 “Astral” cards from the old PC game, commonly known as Shandalar for 7,379!
+If you want to ignore languages (as most other counts of this problem on the internet do), you get 38,768 mechanically unique cards.

-We’ll be comfortably into the million range by the time of Standard rotation, 2024, perhaps earlier depending on the pace of non-premiere set releases.
-It would be kind of neat if we crossed that line with the release of Outlaws of Thunder Junction, Magic’s 100th expansion (a term that doesn’t include core sets, etc.).
-Will that happen?
+Expect another thousand by the time of Standard rotation.
+I estimate that we crossed the million mark with the release of Outlaws of Thunder Junction, Magic’s 100th expansion (a term that doesn’t include core sets, etc.).
 That’s hard to figure out, it seems, because there are so many sets!

 How Many MTG Sets Are There?